tracyewilhelm/React-Portfolio/README.md

 ## Review

-Submiition of BOTH of the following for review:
+Submission of the following for review:

 - The URL of the functional, deployed application. https://tracye-wilhelm-portfolio-app.herokuapp.com/#contact